 ¡Feliz 2013!
 The beginning of a new year has arrived, but for the past three weeks millions of Angelenos have been taking part in holiday rituals and traditions imported from towns, cities and villages in Mexico.
 From posadas to processions, radish exhibits to pre-hispanic dance, Sonic Trace has been busy documenting moments of reverence, nostalgia and joy with Angelenos that share a deep bond with communities across the border.
 As we launch into 2013, take a look back on Sonic Trace’s version of December in Los Angeles – in images.

-At 430am on December 12th, Sonic Trace leader producer, Anayansi Diaz-Cortes and I made our way to Santa Cecilia for what promised to be an unforgettable celebration to the Virgen of Guadalupe.
+At 430am on December 12th, Sonic Trace leader producer, Anayansi Diaz-Cortes and I made our way to Santa Cecilia for what promised to be an unforgettable celebration to the Virgen de Guadalupe.
 We had our doubts.
-Both of us are originally from Mexico City, and could not imagine an LA-version of 12/12 could compare or compete.
+Both of us are originally from Mexico City, and could not imagine an L.A.-version of 12/12 could compare or compete.
 We were wrong.
-The drums of LA-born Aztec dancers could be heard three blocks from the church.
+The drums of L.A.-born Aztec dancers could be heard three blocks from the church.
 By 5am, Santa Cecilia Church could not fit another sitting soul.
-When the clock stroke 4.59, a live mariachi band entered the church and 600 voices belted out Las Mañanitas (Mexican Birthday song) to the Virgen of Guadalupe.
-Four songs later, the smell of copal incense transformed the church and in marched an Angeleno version of pre-hispanic dancers beating their drums and stomping their ankle wear in brisk, reverent dance movements at the altar of the Virgen of Guadalupe.
+When the clock struck 4:59, a live mariachi band entered the church and 600 voices belted out Las Mañanitas (Mexican Birthday song) to the Virgen de Guadalupe.
+Four songs later, the smell of copal incense transformed the church and in marched an Angeleno version of pre-hispanic dancers beating their drums and stomping their ankle wear in brisk, reverent dance movements at the altar of the Virgen Guadalupe.
 The symbols of religious syncretism unraveling in the heart of 21st century Los Angeles.
 Listen to Sonic Trace on Warren Olney’s Which Way LA? to learn more.

-At St Cecilia Church every year a nativity scene is erected, but its no ordinary scene.
+Every year at St Cecilia Church a nativity scene is erected, but it’s no ordinary scene.
 It took ten days of hard work to construct.
 Over 100 figurines depict the bible scenes inside a grotto cavern.
 The photos do not do it justice.
 Visit Santa Cecilia Church.

-The Virgen of Guadalupe is not the only Virgen venerated in Mexico and Los Angeles.
+The Virgen de Guadalupe is not the only Virgen venerated in Mexico and Los Angeles.
 There are dozens.
-To the Oaxacan community of LA, the ritual to the Virgen of Soledad is the most important celebration of the year.
+To the Oaxacan community of L.A., the ritual to the Virgen de la Soledad is the most important celebration of the year.
 Just like in Oaxaca, on October 20 the icon of the Virgen begins to a nine-week travesty, staying with a different family each week.
 “Its is a great honor to receive the Virgen in your house, there is even a huge waiting list,” said Deacon Felix from St. Cecilia Church.
-We followed the trail of the Virgen of the Soledad documenting three families that housed her.
+We followed the trail of the Virgen de la Soledad documenting three families that housed her.